 - Two 2 1/2" x 8 1/2" bars for frame

 Sew Framed Four Patch Quilt Blocks

 Use a 1/4" seam allowance to assemble the quilt block, placing fabrics right sides together for sewing and matching raw edges carefully.
 Use straight pins to secure patchwork and help keep patches aligned.

 Your accuracy will improve if you press to set each seam before pressing the seam to one side.

-- Repeat, sewing together two more 2-1/2" x 13" contrasting strips and cutting five more segments.
-Repeat until you've assembled and cut eight strip sets -- or forty 2-1/2" segments.
+- Repeat, sewing together two more 2 1/2" x 13" contrasting strips and cutting five more segments.
+Repeat until you've assembled and cut eight strip sets – or forty segments of 2 1/2".

 - Choose two unlike segments.
 Align them as shown in the illustration above, butting the seam intersections and matching edges.
 Sew together and press the seam allowance either direction.
 If the seams are too bulky, loosen a few stitches at the unit's center and fan the seams.

 - Repeat to make a total of ten four-patch blocks from your forty segments.

 - Sew matching 2 1/2" x 4 1/2" rectangles to opposite sides of a four-patch unit.
 Press seam allowances towards the rectangles.

 - Sew matching 2 1/2" x 8 1/2" bars to the top and bottom of the unit you just assembled.
 Press seam allowances towards the bars.

 The quilt block should measure 8 1/2" x 8 1/2".
 If your block is smaller than it should be, or skewed, press again and recheck.
 If it still isn't quite right, use an easy squaring-up method before sewing it to other blocks.